rajneesh2350/Online-Examination-Portal/README.md

 # Online-Examination-Portal

-ALL PROJECT FILES WITHIN raj-oep.rar
+ALL PROJECT FILES WITHIN raj-oep.rar (including database and snapshoot of project)

 Conduct online exam at your own at your school/college or institute.
 RAJNEESH2350@GMAIL.COM